Skip to Main Content

 As a professional, you will be expected to have skills, experience, and knowledge in a wide variety of areas.

-• Are you familiar with the nuances of a wide variety of record types pertinent to your locality or area of specialty—not just vital and census records, but also court records, land records, and other lesser-used record types?
+• Are you familiar with the nuances of a wide variety of record types pertinent to your locality or area of specialty—not just vital and census records, but also court records, land records, and other seldom-used record types?

 • Are you conversant with the historical laws in your area(s) of focus, or do you know how to find them?